Skip to main content

 Grounds 10 and 11 cover rent arrears in assured and assured shorthold tenancies.[17]

-Ground 10 applies when some rent is due and unpaid.
+Ground 10 can be used when some rent is due and unpaid.
 A landlord can use ground 10 as long as some rent is lawfully due.
 There is no minimum sum of arrears to use ground 10.

-Ground 11 covers persistent delays in paying rent.
+Ground 11 covers when the tenant has persistently paid their rent late.
 No rent arrears need to be outstanding for a landlord to use ground 11, as long as there have been delays in paying rent.

 Which ground the court considers at the hearing